• Skip to main content

 • Nav Social Icons

-How to Get to Tre Cime di Lavaredo in 2026 (After New Rules)
+How to Get to Tre Cime di Lavaredo in 2026 (The Best Attraction of the Dolomites)

 Disclosure: The Always Wanderer is supported by its readers.
 When you buy something using my links, I may earn a small commission at no additional cost to you.

-• At a Glance: How to get to the Tre Cime di Lavaredo:
+• How to get to the Tre Cime di Lavaredo in 2026

-• Step 1: Choose Your Base (Hotels are Very Limited!)
+• Step 1: Decide where you base yourself (Hotels are Very Limited!)

-• Step 2: Choose How to Reach the Tre Cime Car Park (=Rifugio Auronzo)
+• Step 2: Plan How to Reach the Tre Cime Car Park (= Rifugio Auronzo)

 • Where to Stay Before Visiting Tre Cime di Lavaredo